atlas-bear/osint-ai-guide/README.md

 ## Conclusion

 The integration of AI models with traditional OSINT tools represents a powerful force multiplier for combating illicit trade.
-Success requires a balanced approach that combines cutting-edge technology with robust operational security, ethical considerations, and legal compliance.
+Success requires a balanced approach which combines cutting-edge technology with robust operational security, ethical considerations, and legal compliance.

 ### Key Takeaways: